dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 The standard eZ installation is a mess...

-... and the DemoBundle only slowly becoming a source of good practice
+... and the DemoBundle is only slowly becoming a source of good practice

 *How do YOU handle this?*